Hithesh-Shivakumar/ttihp-pdel-hithesh/test/README.md

 Clone the repo in your local machine and follow the steps:

 1. Check the requirements.txt file and make sure the listed tools are available.
-2. Go to test folder to run tests
+2. Go to test folder to run tests.

 ## How to run